-As an environmental and energy law firm, MGKF is uniquely positioned to work with an array of clients in addressing current and prospective legal mandates and market demands in the realm of Environmental, Social and Governance (ESG).
+As an environmental and energy law firm, MGKF is uniquely positioned to work with an array of clients in addressing current and prospective legal mandates and market demands related to Sustainability and Environmental, Social and Governance (ESG).
 We assist in identifying and managing emerging legal risks, developing policies and programs, evaluating the application of current and prospective regulatory standards, and auditing current practices.
 We help clients capitalize on new opportunities in green building; renewable energy; energy efficiency; emissions trading; carbon sequestration; waste reduction, recycling, and beneficial reuse; and green marketing and product labeling.
-We also counsel clients with respect to their corporate governance and litigation issues that can arise in the sustainability context.
+We also counsel clients with respect to their corporate governance and litigation issues that can arise in the Sustainability and ESG context.

-Some example focus areas within our ESG and Sustainability practice include the following:
+Some example focus areas within our Sustainability and ESG practice include the following:

 - Renewable/Alternative Energy and Energy Efficiency